-Oral pain medicine: A pain medication prescription will be provided to you prior to discharge.
+Oral pain medicine: Oral pain medicine will be provided once you are able to tolerate oral medications.
+A pain pill will be selected that best controls your pain.
+A pain medication prescription will be provided to you prior to discharge.
 You may take the prescribed medication as directed.
 You should expect to experience minimal to moderate knee discomfort for several days and even weeks following the surgery.
 Patients often only need prescription narcotics for a few days following surgery and then can switch to over-the-counter medications such as Tylenol or Ibuprofen.

 - Ice bags and elevation should be utilized both in the hospital and after discharge to decrease swelling and pain.
 Keep ice on for 20 minutes and off for 45 minutes every 4 hours.
 Utilize ice as much as you can during the first 10 days after surgery.
+Be careful not to burn your skin with excessive cold exposure. - Special cooling devices (called Cryo/Cuffs) are also available for patients to purchase through our office.
+This can be used in the place of the ice bags.
+See the included information sheets if you would like to purchase one of these cooling devices

-Be careful not to burn your skin with excessive cold exposure. - At the completion of surgery, you will have a brace placed on your leg.
+- At the completion of surgery, you will have a brace placed on your leg.
 The brace should be maintained in the locked position with all ambulation.
-The brace may only be removed when sitting with your leg elevated in an extended position.

-- Activity: You should be comfortable walking independently with crutches before leaving the hospital.
+The brace may only be removed when sitting with your leg elevated in an extended position and when in the CPM (Continuous Passive Motion) unit. - You will receive a CPM unit at home.
+Utilize this device to for 3, two hour sessions daily to increase the range of motion of the operative knee.
+Progress the CPM up to 90°. - Physical Therapy: You will receive PT prior to discharge from the hospital.
+PT will work on ambulation, functional mobility and leg exercises.
+You should be comfortable walking independently with crutches before leaving the hospital.
 You will be able to put as much weight as tolerated on your knee with brace locked in extension.
 You should participate in the home exercise program provided at the end of this packet until outpatient physical therapy is started. - If the bandage is draining, reinforce it with additional dressings for the first 48 hours.
 After 48 hours remove the bandage and leave the steri-strips in place.
-If drainage continues or restarts after 3 days please call the office. - You may shower on post-op day two.
+If drainage continues or restarts after 3 days please call Pinellas Medical Associates. - You may shower on post up day one.
 Keep incision covered when showering for up to three days post-op.
 You may shower with the wound exposed once the wound is completely dry. - Skin numbness often occurs around the incision.
-This usually returns but may be permanent - Take one 325 mg (full strength) aspirin daily for 21 days (unless otherwise instructed) to prevent blood clots. - Eat a regular diet as tolerated and please drink plenty of fluids. - First post-op appointment is 10-14 days after the surgery. - You may drive once you establish full control of your extremity (able to perform a straight leg raise, etc.).
-If your right knee was operated on, this may take a week or more to achieve. - Call office for Temperature >102 degrees, excessive swelling, pain or redness around the incision sites. - Plan at least 1 week away from work or school.
+This usually returns but may be permanent. - Take one 325 mg (full strength) aspirin daily for 21 days (unless otherwise instructed) to prevent blood clots. - Eat a regular diet as tolerated and please drink plenty of fluids. - First post-op appointment is 10-14 days after the surgery. - You may drive once you establish full control of your extremity (able to perform a straight leg raise, etc.).
+If your right knee was operated on, this may take a week or more to achieve - Call office for Temperature >102 degrees, excessive swelling, pain or redness around the incision sites. - Plan at least 1-2 weeks away from work or school.
 Utilize this time to decrease swelling and participate in your home exercise program.
 You may be able to resume work once the pain and swelling resolves (this varies based on job activity).